Michael Eriksson

 Various observations

 Beware that, when programming, two wrongs can make a right; and that when one wrong is corrected, the other can become manifest.
-Similarly, the two wrongs can make a right most of the time, but not always.
+Similarly, the two wrongs can make a right most of the time, leading to sporadic errors when they do not.

 In contrast, a set of errors need not have one cause: Where one bug is present, more are likely to exist.